-If Aesop’s fables have travelled worldwide and survived for 2,500 years, it is of course because they communicate profound truths, but it is especially because the way they are presented make them ideas that stick.
-The fables conjure up concrete images, here the grapes, the fox, the scornful claim about the green grapes.
+If Aesop’s fables have travelled worldwide and survived for 2,500 years, it is of course because they communicate profound truths.
+It is also because they are presented in a way that makes the ideas stick.
+The fables conjure up concrete images, like the grapes, the fox, the scornful claim about the green grapes.

 - Client-orientated visionary paradigm

 - In Teaching…

 - Metacognitive competences

 - Pertinent portfolio evaluation in terms of development

 - Idiopathic cardiomyopathy (Cardiomyopathy means “there’s something wrong with your heart’ and idiopathic, “we have no idea what it is”)

 I won’t even talk about the academics with their theses full of edifying jargon, information technologists, mechanics, psychologists, scientists, politicians, basically just about everyone.

 Languages are often abstract, but life is not.
 Even the most abstract business strategy must translate into tangible human actions.
 And it is easier to adhere and understand tangible actions than the presentation of an abstract strategy.
 Concrete means directly perceptible by the senses.
 A “V8 engine” is concrete.
 “Great performance” is not.
 Abstraction has its place in messaging, but it’s an expert communicator’s luxury and privilege to use.

 In order to teach an idea to beginners or neophytes, or even a group of people whose level of knowledge you ignore, the only risk-free language is that of concreteness and practicality.